Nigea Carter

-Nigea Carter (born September 1, 1973) is a former wide receiver for Michigan State Spartans football team.
-In his total of 4 years (1993-1996) of playing with Michigan State, he had a total of 81 receptions, 1,413 receiving yards, and 10 touchdowns.
+Nigea Carter (born September 1, 1973) is an American former wide receiver for the Michigan State Spartans football team.
+In his total of four years from 1993 to 1996 of playing with Michigan State, he had a total of 81 receptions, 1,413 receiving yards, and 10 touchdowns.

 College career

 Carter chose to play for Michigan State after initially committing to Tennessee.

 On October 29, 1994, in a game against Indiana, Carter caught a 93-yard touchdown pass, helping the Spartans to a 27–21 victory.

 In 1995, in a game against Michigan, Tony Banks led an 88-yard drive and threw the winning touchdown to Carter with 1:24 left in the game to win 28–25 over the No. 7 ranked Wolverines.

 Professional career

-Carter was the 197 pick in round six of the 1997 NFL Draft by the Tampa Bay Buccaneers.
+Carter was the 197th overall pick in round six of the 1997 NFL draft by the Tampa Bay Buccaneers.
 Carter did not make the final roster.